Fictions : d’autres mondes

 Discussions

-This series of lectures invites you to listen to writers who construct fiction, much like architects design projects.
-In doing so, they shift perspectives, interpret places differently, embody social movements, highlight contemporary challenges... and invent other possible worlds.
-These parallel spaces are territories of freedom: they allow us to imagine other arrangements.
-While inventing potentials, projections and illusions, these narratives pay attention to reality: its protagonists, its places and its temporalities.
+This series of discussions invites us to listen to writers who construct fictional worlds, much like architects designing their projects.
+In doing so, they shift our perspective, interpret places differently, embody the movements of society, highlight contemporary challenges… and invent other possible worlds.
+These parallel spaces are territories of freedom: they allow us to imagine alternative arrangements.
+Whilst inventing potentials, projections and illusions, these narratives pay attention to reality: its protagonists, its places and its temporalities.

-By giving a voice to those who write-through their points of view, their practices, their imaginations-the conference cycle will then question how literary fiction can contribute to recharging the architectural project.
+By giving a voice to those who write – through their perspectives, their practices, their imaginations – the series of discussions will then explore how literary fiction can help revitalise the architectural project.
 What are we looking at?
-Which characters enter the scene?
+Which characters take the stage?
 Which voices deserve to be heard?
-What is made visible or invisible?
-Which scenes should be composed?
+What do we make visible or invisible?
+Which scenes need to be composed?

-As architects and future architects question the meaning and possible futures of their discipline in a damaged world, can fictional writing be one of the tools architects use in their design work?
+As architects and future architects reflect on the meaning and possible futures of their discipline in a damaged world, can fictional writing serve as one of the architects’ design tools?

 Confirmed guests